Cat Spaying & Neutering: A Veterinary Information Guide

 Post-Operative Warning Signs to Watch For

-- Refusal to eat or drink for more than 24 hours
+- Won't eat or drink for over 24 hours — call your vet

 - Severe swelling, redness, or discharge at the incision site